 x- and y-coordinates.

-environment also has an optional
+The picture environment also has an optional

-argument, following the size
+position argument, following the size argument, that

 can change the origin.
 (Unlike ordinary optional arguments, this argument is not